Private, In-Home Tutoring in Morton Grove, Illinois

-SchoolTutoring Academy’s tutoring programs for Morton Grove students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Morton Grove, Illinois students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The schools in Morton Grove follow the Illinois Common Core Standards, which is a rigorous, internationally researched curriculum intended to motivate students towards lifelong learning by focusing on real-world applications of ideas.
 The curriculum has a clear set of expectations for what students should know at the end of each grade level and requires all students to meet similarly high standards.
 The curriculum focuses on skills that students need to succeed in college and the professional world, and because the curriculum is benchmarked with international standards, students should be well equipped to compete in a global economy.

 We currently cover the following Morton Grove-area school districts: East Maine School District 63, Gold School District 67, Morton Grove School District 70, and Skokie-Morton Grove School District 69.

 Educating Our Parents: Understanding the Morton Grove District Curriculum

 In humanities classes, the curriculum emphasizes reading nonfiction and complex texts and writing analytical essays.
 Students develop their abilities to gather information from reading, build arguments based on that information, and use evidence to back their claims while also expanding their vocabularies.
 By focusing on these elements, students become critical readers and persuasive writers.
 In mathematics, the curriculum emphasizes a focus on key concepts in depth, so that students delve deeply into select important, foundational concepts, rather than broadly covering many.